petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/Notes.md

 Created APortOffsetsMap which takes a symbol and outputs a map of the port and the offset from the centre Depending on the rotation of the symbol,

+Created getPortEdge function which outputs x and y coordinates of ports depending on the orientation helper function centreOffset to calculate a vector offset from the centre depending on the edge ports are located